Sustainable Agriculture Internship

 at White Violet Center for Eco-Justice (WVC), Saint Mary-of-the-Woods, Ind., near Terre Haute.

-At White Violet Center for Eco-Justice (WVC) you’ll find 320 acres of forestland, 343 acres of certified organic cropland, a 5-acre organic garden, a small apiary from which we harvest and sell raw honey, and a herd of 48 alpacas.
+At White Violet Center for Eco-Justice (WVC) you’ll find 320 acres of forestland, about 300 acres of certified organic cropland, a 5-acre organic garden, a small apiary from which we harvest and sell raw honey, and a herd of about 35 alpacas.

 We use the alpaca manure for compost in the garden and the valuable fiber is harvested annually to create handmade yarns, scarves, hats, shawls, Christmas ornaments and other items.

-The produce grown at WVC is used in the Sisters of Providence dining halls, sold at the local Downtown Terre Haute Farmers’ Market and marketed via our 100-share Community Supported Agriculture (CSA) program.
+The USDA Certified Organic produce grown at WVC is used in the Sisters of Providence dining halls, sold at the local Downtown Terre Haute Farmers’ Market and marketed via our 100-share Community Supported Agriculture (CSA) program.

 Our internships are designed to be customizable to your own goals, within the boundaries of what we offer at WVC.
 Interns can expect to work at both livestock and garden projects, and can develop an emphasis in either area if desired.